 Check out our Fit Flyer App for recipes that fit the bill and that will last throughout your entire 4 day trip!
 Below is an explanation of a macronutrient v.s. a micronutrient and foods with good ratios.

 Macronutrient – Source of calories: Carbohydrate, Fat, Protein

-Micronutrient – Holders of superior nutrition: Do not contain calories but carry out specific and essential rolls in the human body for proper function and health.
-Vitamins/minerals/phytonutrients etc. found in food (not supplements).
+Micronutrient – Provide superior nutrition: Do not contain calories but carry out specific and essential rolls in the human body for proper function and health.
+Vitamins, minerals, antioxidants, phytonutrients etc. found in food (not supplements).

 Micronutrient intake is the most critical component of your overall health and longevity!

 General foods that contain the highest levels of micronutrients and lower values of macronutrients: Leafy greens, non starchy vegetables, berries, fruits, legumes, certain grains (quinoa, millet, amaranth etc.).
 It takes 28 days for your tastebuds to change – so stick with it until your body has time to catch up to your mind!